-Combining this with the expansion of our Flexibility Markets (with a 5 GW target by the end of ED2) it is essential coordination continues and evolves as the markets do.
+Combining broader market changes with the expansion of our flexibility markets (targeting 5 GW by the end of ED2) and access products, it is essential that coordination continues and evolves alongside the markets.

-Coordination is important in all parts of our process.
-From initial needs identification, where anticipation of customer behaviour is needed to identify where there is potential for network congestion.
-Through to the use of Access Products and the dispatch of services.
+Coordination is important in all parts of our process: from initial needs identification through to the use of Access Products and the dispatch of services.
+Coordination ensures we understand expected customer behaviour and can therefore build, plan and manage our network most efficiently.

 We recognise our customers are participating in other markets; they may also be operating under an Access Product and will be paying DUoS.
-We are continually looking to keep processes as simple as possible and maximise the ability for participants to do this seamlessly.
+We are continually looking to keep processes as simple as possible and maximise the opportunities for everyone to participate in multiple markets.
 Our Flexibility Services have been designed to support this with non-exclusivity clauses to enable stacking and alignment with the standardised ENA services.
-We expect this will allow providers to have the option participate in multiple markets whist helping us.

 The new Market Facilitator role will be vital in supporting this coordination as the complexity of these arrangements increase.
-We believe this role will support ease of data sharing with minimal conflicts and reduce the barriers for those looking to provide Flexibility Services with one system across all DSOs and the NESO.
+We believe this role will support ease of data sharing with minimal conflicts and reduce the barriers for those looking to provide Flexibility Services across all DSOs and the NESO.